ryantd42/NY-Legislative-Git/2023/A241A-2023/bill.md

   January 4, 2023
   ___________

- Introduced  by  M.  of  A.  EICHENSTEIN -- read once and referred to the Committee on Aging
+ Introduced  by  M.  of  A. EICHENSTEIN, BURDICK, SIMON, LUNSFORD -- read once and referred to the Committee on Aging --  committee  discharged, bill  amended,  ordered  reprinted  as amended and recommitted to said committee

  AN ACT to amend the elder law, in relation to reporting unmet  need  for programs and services for the aging